Bug-Bounty-Switzerland/policies-terms/CHE-core-terms.md

+# Introduction

+# Expectations

+# Ground Rules

+# Safe Harbor

-# Consequences of complying with the Code of Conduct (Legal Safe Harbor)
+Consequences of complying with the Code of Conduct (Legal Safe Harbor)

 1. The owner will not take civil action or file a complaint with law enforcement authorities against participants for accidental, good faith violations of the Code of Conduct